 Accrued sick time.
 Accrued sick time is held as accrued and may be used when the employee returns from military leave.
 Sick time does not accrue while an employee is on military leave, but the accrual restarts with the time already credited when the leave began.

-Health, dental, group term life, optional term life, accidental death and dismemberment (AD&D) plans.
+Health, dental, and vision.
 The employee may continue coverage by paying the full premium directly to the benefits division.
 Call up for active duty is a change of employment status that qualifies for making changes of enrollment that may be needed by the employee.
 The individual should contact the Benefits Division within 31 days of the call-up to make any changes of coverage needed for the individual or for family members.

 Flexible spending account (FSA).
 The employee may not make contributions to the FSA plan while on a military leave.
 However, an employee may seek reimbursement for services received while actively participating in the plan before the leave began.